deepflowio/deepflow/README.md

 ## Explore MetaFlow Demo

-We are building a [MetaFlow Demo](https://demo.metaflow.yunshan.net/), welcome to experience it.
+We have built a complete [MetaFlow Online Demo](https://demo.metaflow.yunshan.net/), welcome to experience it.
+Login account/password: metaflow/metaflow.

 ## Using DeepFlow Cloud